aws-samples/fis-template-library-tooling/cdk/README.md

 You can specify a local or git based policy.

 ### SSM Doc
-The `ssmDoc.ts` is a helper function to import SSM documents in the current account.
+The `ssm_doc_importer.ts` is a helper function to import SSM documents in the current account.

 ### Importing a single experiment